SuperVK/sparse-image-repr-bep/bep.typ

 The function in @eq:gaussian-lie-splatting will then be approximated by
 $
  f approx 0.5 + sum_(i=1)^N sum_k^3 c^k_i (g_i act phi_k).
-$<theorical-rendering-function>
+$<eq:theorical-rendering-function>

 Each of these Gaussians has an independent set of color values. $c^(i,j) in RR$, $i in {0,1,2}$ for each the Gaussian layers, and $j in {1, 2, 3}$ for the color channels, totalling 9 values.
 Each color value is not directly the color that the Gaussian attains, but rather an addition or subtraction in a certain direction for the final color.
 For each pixel color $p c in [0,1]^3$, we start with a default of $0.5$.
 This has the advantage that the image is color invertible by multiplying all the color values by $-1$, but also does not introduce an implicit bias to the color black, as opposed to white (or vice versa).
 Therefore, the color values of the Gaussians can attain any value in $RR$, however, most likely they will be pushed between $[-0.5, 0.5]^3$ as the input image contains only values between $[0, 1]^3$, and any overflow will be automatically clipped.
-Another way this can be done is by putting the final color value into a sigmoid function, both have similar performance.
+Another way this can be done is by putting the final color value into a sigmoid function; both have similar performance.
 //This will be elaborated on later.

 // #todo-box[hier even naar kijken, in principe hebben we het later niet meer over kleuren, maar het zou wel net zijn om dat in de resultaat wel te doen]